3-5-2: A formation that includes three defenders, five midfielders, and two forwards.

 Equalizer: The tying goal in a game.

 Extra Time: The overtime period used to decide tied, or drawn, games.
-Most leagues let draws stand, but in some knockout competitions, a 30-minute overtime divided into two 15 minute halves is used.
-Currently, FIFA employs a ‘golden goal’ extra time where the first team to score wins.
-If the game is still tied at the end of extra time, the game is decided by penalties.
+Most leagues let draws stand, but in some knockout competitions, a 30-minute overtime divided into two 15-minute halves is used.
+From 1993 to 2004 FIFA implemented a ‘golden goal’ extra time format where the first team to score in extra time wins, followed by a ‘silver goal’ format in which a team leading after the first 15-minute half of extra time was the winner.
+That system was scrapped ahead of the 2006 World Cup amid concerns that it encouraged excessively defensive tactics.

 Federation: See Association.